-The fujara is a cultural symbol of Slovakia and of Slovak folk music; and this year is the 10th anniversary of recognition of this unique music instrument by UNESCO.
+The fujara is a cultural symbol of Slovakia and of Slovak folk music; and is recognized by UNESCO.

 Until recently there was no easy way to learn to play fujara in the USA.
 Now during the annual Common Ground on the Hill program of McDaniel College in Westminister, Maryland, an one-week course is offered to learn the fujara and the koncovka.
 Bohuslav (Bob) Rychlik is the instructor -- Fujara@gmail.com

 Learn to Play the Fujara & Koncovka, Connect with your Slovak Roots, & Have the Best Vacation of Your Life!

 Are you one of the many people of Slovak heritage who feel that they are losing touch with their roots amid the hustle and bustle of daily life?
 Once I also felt I was drifting farther and farther away from the culture and the soul of the (then) Czechoslovakia I left so many years ago, when an unexpected gift from a Slovak friend changed that and more – it changed my life!
 The gift was my first Slovak fujara, and I immediately fell in love with its rich sound and the feelings it evoked of my distant homeland.

 Fast forward to the present time: I now have a hundred of performances on the fujara and other Slovak overtone flutes under my belt, at many festivals, and in workshops in many states and in several countries, and I am offering you the opportunity to find that deep inner voice of Slovak culture yourselves by learning to play the fujara and another wonderful flute, the koncovka, yourself.